khoacao2k4/StakeUp/README.md

 ## About The Project

-StakeUp is a mobile application designed to make friendly wagers with friends easy, fun, and memorable.
-Gone are the days of forgetting who owes who a coffee or lunch.
-With StakeUp, you can easily create, track, and settle bets on anything from sports games to personal challenges.
+StakeUp is a mobile app designed to make friendly challenges between friends simple, engaging, and memorable.
+Whether you're competing in fitness goals, game predictions, or personal milestones, StakeUp helps you initiate, track, and settle outcomes, ensuring no one forgets what’s at stake.

-This repository contains the source code for both the frontend mobile application and the backend server.
+This repository contains the complete source code for both the mobile frontend and the backend server.

 ---